ingararntzen/timingdocs/docs/source/timeddata/axis.rst

     ``cue.hasOwnProperty("data")`` rather than ``cue.data ===
     undefined``.
 This ensures that ``undefined`` may be used as a data value with cues.
-The type evaluation for interval is stricter, as *type B* and *type D* require interval to be instance of the ``Interval`` class.
+The type evaluation for interval is stricter, as *type B* and *type D* additionally require interval to be instance of the ``Interval`` class.

-In summary, the different types of cue operations are interpreted according to the following table.
+In summary, the different types of cue arguments are interpreted according to the following table.

 =====  ====================  ==============================
 Type   Key NOT pre-existing  Key pre-existing